mrfresh382/app_wsgi/README.md

 ### User Guide for Udacity Grader
 There is the option to use the shell or PuTTY to SSH to the AWS VM.
 The public key and .ppk file are provided in the 'Additional Notes' section with the project submission.
-The provided key has a passphrase and the grader account also a password which is provided.
+The provided key has a passphrase and the grader account also has a password which is provided.

 *Shell Option*
 1. Convert provided public key to private key in appropriate folder